-Some of the experiences I have are common ones that you may have encountered while using a strict agile project approach:
+Some of the drawbacks I've experienced are common ones you may have encountered while using a strict Agile project management approach:

 - Loose requirements make many stakeholders uneasy.
-Requirements aren’t definitive by the time initial planning is done.
+Agile requirements aren’t definitive by the time initial planning is done.
 They often evolve and emerge as the project is underway or as feedback from past iterations.
-This may mean that the final end product may be very different than what stakeholders and the project team may have envisioned.
+This may mean the final end product is very different than what stakeholders and the project team may have envisioned.

 - The project never ends.
 While this can be good for business, it can also become very frustrating.
 Without a clearly defined scope, stakeholders may complain that it seems as though the project will never reach completion.
-Often times, these very same people are the ones who are also requested to add new features to the product.
+Often, these very same people are the ones who also request to add new features to the product.

 - Agile documentation is internal.
 Gantt charts are tried and true.
 Try showing a burndown chart to your stakeholders.
-The questions I am frequently faced with can be depicted with a Gantt chart.
-I have tried maintaining both a Gantt chart and a burndown chart, but it became too cumbersome.
+The questions I'm frequently faced with can be depicted with a gantt chart.
+I've tried maintaining both a gantt chart and a burndown chart, but it became too cumbersome.

 - Not everyone is an active player.
 For all of the above items to not become a problem, everyone has to be very involved from day one.
-While that is not an issue for the project team, it usually doesn’t work out like that for external stakeholders.
-Often times, they’re too busy or they don’t have the expertise.
+While that isn't an issue for the project team, it usually doesn’t work out like that for external stakeholders.
+Often, they’re too busy or don’t have the expertise.
 They simply want the bottom line: Is the project on track?
 Gantt charts can communicate this in 30 seconds.

 The most common challenge I come across is stakeholders’ focus on timing.
 Even if a project lends itself to naturally assume more Agile-based techniques, not having milestone dates worries most of my stakeholders.
-In response to this, I began to create a modified version of an Agile sprint backlog using Gantt charts.
+That's why I began to create a modified version of an Agile sprint backlog using gantt charts.

 I know, I know.
 The two aren’t supposed to mix.
 But I do and the project management police have yet to catch me.

-How I used an agile project framework with a Gantt chart
+How to use an Agile project framework with a gantt chart

-Below are the steps explaining how I would set up the Gantt chart after I’ve decided which Agile framework techniques I’m going to use in my day-to-day management.
+Here are the steps I follow to set up the gantt chart after I’ve decided which Agile framework techniques I’m going to use in my day-to-day project management.

 1. Create task items per feature

-It's crucial to have a Gantt tool that is flexible and super easy to make these changes on the fly.
-TeamGantt is a pleasure to work with.
-You can use the free trial to play around and see if it works for you.
+It's crucial to have a gantt tool that's flexible and super-easy to make these changes on the fly.
+An online gantt chart software, like TeamGantt, is a pleasure to work with, and their free trial allows you to play around to see if their project planning software works for you.